Orange-OpenSource/ouds-ios/OUDS/README.md

 _Raw tokens_ are smallest _tokens_ possible.
 They are associated to raw values and will be finaly the values assigned to the _components_ properties.

 In fact, we choose to use as most as possible primitive types for raw values, like `Int`, `Double`, `CGFloat` or `String` so as to handle the smallest types with few impacts on the memory for ecodesign principles.
-Indeed with hundreds of raw tokens, it will be more efficient to store primitive small types than structs of classes.
+Indeed with hundreds of raw tokens, it will be more efficient to store primitive small types than structs or classes.
 So we expose also in higher level some properties so as to convert when needed some of these types to `SwiftUI` types (like `Font.Weight` and `Color`).
 To keep the same semantics as the ones used in our specifications, _typealias_ are used to as to make the links to _primitive types_ and our logic of _tokens_.
 These type aliases are avaialble for those who want too make their own theme.